rachel-t/hello-world/README.md

 # hello-world
 Repository

-My nme is Rachel.
+My name is Rachel.
 I'm new to GitHub repositories.